xeokit/xeokit-bim-viewer/README.md

 With our project loaded, let's load another of its models.

-We could start by getting the IDs of all the models in our project, just to make sure it's there:
+We could start by getting the IDs of all the models in our project, just to make sure the model is available:

 ````javascript
 const modelIds = myBIMViewer.getModelIds();